 Also of note is the terrible snarl that is the fare system:

 And the worst part?
-Since this fines-abuse is VERY widespread (all those people you see peeking around the doors into the station are people who skipped the turnstiles and are scouting for railroad cops) the transit lines are often patrolled with cops (railroad security units, backed up by national police and riot police in some cases) asking for tickets.
+Since this fines-abuse is VERY widespread (all those people you see peeking around the doors into the station are people who skipped the turnstiles and are scouting for railroad cops) the transit lines are often patrolled with railroad cops backed up by the police and the military in some cases asking for tickets.

 Works featuring the Paris transport system: